Mueller Recommends Cohen Serve Concurrent Sentencing With SDNY Case, Citing “Substantial Cooperation”

 Special Counsel Robert Mueller filed his sentencing recommendation for Michael Cohen, the former attorney to President Trump, in federal court today.
 The filing was made almost concurrently with a related filing in the Southern District of New York and shows cooperation between the prosecutors of both cases, according to court documents filed by Mueller and U.S. Attorney Robert Khuzami.

-Mueller’s memorandum states that the “government does not take a position with respect to a particular sentence to be imposed but submits that it is appropriate for any sentence of incarceration to be served concurrently to any sentence imposed by the Court in United States v.
-Cohen”, citing that Cohen “has gone to significant lengths to assist the Special Counsel’s investigation”.
+Mueller’s memorandum states that the government “does not take a position with respect to a particular sentence to be imposed but submits that it is appropriate for any sentence of incarceration to be served concurrently to any sentence imposed by the Court in United States v.
+Cohen,” citing that the president’s former lawyer “has gone to significant lengths to assist the Special Counsel’s investigation.”

-In the SDNY’s case, Khuzami “respectfully requests that this Court impose a substantial term of imprisonment, one that reflects a modest variance from the applicable Guidelines range.
-The Office also requests that the Court impose forfeiture in the amount of $500,000, and a fine”.
-The “applicable U.S. Sentencing Guidelines… range is 51 to 63 months’ imprisonment.”
+In the SDNY’s case, Khuzami “respectfully requests that this Court impose a substantial term of imprisonment, one that reflects a modest variance from the applicable Guidelines range.”
+It is further stated that the court should impose forfeiture worth $500,000 “and a fine,” with applicable U.S. sentencing guidelines listed as imprisonment of 51 to 63 months.

 Essentially, Cohen will only receive half the prison time as he won’t have to serve time for each case consecutively.